Angela Merkel's heir apparent: Can AKK still cut it as chancellor? | DW | 12.06.2019

 Long considered German Chancellor Angela Merkel's anointed heir, Annegret Kramp-Karrenbauer has been building her international profile.
 But within party ranks, debate is simmering over whether "AKK" is fit for the job.

-Regardless of the issue of the day back in Germany, whether it's migration, austerity in the eurozone or climate change, Angela Merkel's image abroad — particularly in the United States — has been left largely untarnished.
+Regardless of the issue of the day back in Germany, whether it's migration, austerity in the eurozone or climate change, Angela Merkel's image abroad — particularly among the liberal mainstream in the United States — has been left relatively untarnished.

 Celebrated recently at Harvard University as a liberal hero — much to the chagrin of left-wing liberal Germans — Merkel's popular presence on the Western liberal stage has by and large been a constant since her inauguration as chancellor in 2006.